City Index UK is forex broker & CFD broker, and their parent company is StoneX Group, which is listed on NASDAQ.

 City Index UK is a hybrid broker.
 Their pricing and execution are a combination of ECN and market maker.
-They source their pricing from and liquidity from exchanges, liquidity providers and ECNs regularly.
+They source their pricing and liquidity from exchanges, liquidity providers, and ECNs regularly.
 This is to ensure that you get the best prices.
 However, they do not offer variable spreads on all of their markets.
 Some of their CFDs have fixed spreads which is typical of a market maker.
 Also, they do not stream these prices directly to traders.
 They adjust it according to their own spreads.

 City Index assumes that retail clients rely on them to get the best execution.
 The forex broker has a system to ensure this.
 However, it is possible that you do not get the best execution.
 According to City Index’s documents, it is possible that your orders are executed by a trading desk.

 This trading desk is an in-house desk that carries out proprietary trading and pre-hedging against City Index’s capital.
 It is a pointer that City Index also has a market maker model.
-Under this condition, best prices are not guaranteed.
+Under this condition, the best prices are not guaranteed.

 Another provision made for improved pricing execution is what City Index calls aggregation of client orders.
 Under this provision, your orders can be aggregated with other clients’ transactions in City Index’s account.
 This is done only if there won’t be a disadvantage to you and the other clients.